syncfusion-content/maui-docs/MAUI/DataGrid/Styling.md

 # Styling in .NET MAUI DataGrid (SfDataGrid)

 The [DataGrid] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.html) applies style for all of its elements by setting desired values to the style properties in [SfDataGrid.DefaultStyle] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_DefaultStyleProperty).
+This property has all the required styling properties for each and every elements in the DataGrid.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}